tfragner/hugo-website/content/docs/deployment.md

 Once you have created your Github account and setup Git on your computer, we will create two new repositories (often abbreviated as *repos*) on Github with the following names:

-- `website` or any other name you like - we will save your Academic content to this repo
+- `academic-kickstart` or any other name you like - we will save your Academic content to this repo
 - `<USERNAME>.github.io` where `<USERNAME>` is your Github username - we will save the generated HTML website to this repo

-To create the `website` repository, click the "+" icon in the top right corner and then choose “New Repository”.
+To create the `<USERNAME>.github.io` repository, click the "+" icon in the top right corner and then choose “New Repository”.

-For the `<USERNAME>.github.io` repository, [**fork**](https://github.com/sourcethemes/academic-kickstart#fork-destination-box) the *Academic Kickstart* repository and rename the repository to `<USERNAME>.github.io` by navigating to the *Settings* tab in Github, where `<USERNAME>` is your Github username.

-Clone your fork with Git (download it to your computer):
+To create the `academic-kickstart` repository, [**fork**](https://github.com/sourcethemes/academic-kickstart#fork-destination-box) the *Academic Kickstart* repository and clone your fork with Git (download it to your computer) by replacing `<USERNAME>` in the following command with your Github username:

-    git clone https://github.com/<USERNAME>/<USERNAME>.github.io.git My_Website
+    git clone https://github.com/<USERNAME>/academic-kickstart.git My_Website
     cd My_Website

-In your Academic `config.toml` file, set `baseurl = "https://<USERNAME>.github.io/"`, where `<USERNAME>` is your Github username.
+In your `config.toml` file, set `baseurl = "https://<USERNAME>.github.io/"`, where `<USERNAME>` is your Github username.
 Stop Hugo if it's running and delete the `public` directory (if it exists) with:

     rm -r public/

-Whilst your terminal is still in the root folder of your website, initialize a git repository and add the remote Github repository that you created:

-    git init
-    git remote add origin https://github.com/<USERNAME>/website.git

 Add your *<USERNAME>.github.io* repository into a submodule in a folder named *public*, replacing *<USERNAME>* with your Github username: